Troubleshooting an issue in BTCPay Server

 Identifying the problem is crucial.

 # 1. Replicating the issue

 First and foremost, try to determine when the issue happens.
 Try to replicate the problem.
+Try to update and restart your server to verify you can reproduce your issue.
 If you think it will describe your issue better, take a screenshot.

 # 2. Looking through the logs